Alzheimer’s and Brain Awareness Month

 Alzheimer’s is defined “a degenerative brain disease of unknown cause that is the most common form of dementia, that usually starts in later middle age or in old age, that results in progressive memory loss, impaired thinking, disorientation, and changes in personality and mood, and that is marked histologically by the degeneration of brain neurons especially in the cerebral cortex and by the presence of neurofibrillary tangles and plaques containing beta-amyloid” (“Alzheimer’s disease.”
 Merriam-Webster.com Merriam-Webster, 2024.).

--Memory loss that disrupts daily living, including losing track of dates
+Mild-Memory loss that disrupts daily living, including losing track of dates

 -Poor judgement, leading to bad or questionable decisions